-In my last article, we took a look at some important terms and concepts which are important for the PMP® Certification exam.
-By studying these terms and concepts initially, aspirants can reduce their time to prepare for the knowledge areas, process groups and the processes.
-In this article, we will go through the following important terms and concepts that play a vital role in PMP®Certification training.
+We took a look at some essential terms and concepts which are important for the PMP® Certification exam.
+By studying these terms and concepts initially, aspirants can reduce their time to prepare for the knowledge areas, process groups, and processes.
+In this article, we will go through the following important terms and concepts that play a vital role in PMP Certification training.

-- Historical Information Any information from previous projects that has been archived by the organizations.
-Historical information can be used to help evaluate future project decisions.
-This information includes documents and data on prior projects including project files, records, correspondence, closed contracts and closed projects.
+Any information from previous projects that have been archived by the organizations is termed as historical information.
+This information can be used to evaluate future project decisions and includes documents and data on previous projects, including project files, records, correspondence, closed contracts, and closed projects.

 The knowledge areas in this material have been organized into nine groups.
-Each of the 42 processes defined in the PMBOK® Guide version 4, fits into any one of the nine knowledge area.
-The nine knowledge areas which are listed in the PMBOK® Guide version 4 are
+Each of the 42 processes defined in the PMBOK® Guide version 4, fits into any one of the nine knowledge areas.
+The nine knowledge areas which are listed in the PMBOK® Guide version 4 are:

 - Project Integration Management Knowledge Area

 - Project Time Management Knowledge Area

 - Project Quality Management Knowledge Area

 - Project Communication Management Knowledge Area

 Lessons Learned are documents focused on variance created at the end of each phase that detail what lessons learned should be shared with future projects.
 Lessons learned are organizational project assets, which are input into many planning processes.

 Lessons learned must put a particular emphasis on what was planned to happen, what happened, and what you would have done differently to avoid these variances.